fastlane-queue/fastlane/README.md

 - [x] Configurable exponential back-off for retries and failures in monitoring of jobs;
 - [x] Configurable hard timeout for each execution;
 - [ ] Route to stop running task;
+- [ ] Routes to get stdout and stderr for last execution in jobs;
 - [x] Redact any env that contains blacklisted keywords;
 - [ ] Exponential back-off parameters per job;
 - [ ] Self-healing handling of interrupted jobs;